MetOffice/lfric_apps/.github/pull_request_template.md

       acceptable (eg. kgo changes)
 - [ ] I have added tests to cover new functionality as appropriate (eg. system tests, unit tests, etc.)
-- [ ] Have any new tests been assigned an appropriate amount of compute resource and have tests been allocated to an appropriate testing group (i.e. the developer tests are for jobs which use a small amount of compute resource and complete in a matter of minutes)?
+- [ ] Any new tests have been assigned an appropriate amount of compute resource and have tests been allocated to an appropriate testing group (i.e. the developer tests are for jobs which use a small amount of compute resource and complete in a matter of minutes)

 <!-- Describe other testing performed (if applicable) -->